songster-sa/aws-developer-associate-notes/readme.md

 - **max data size 4kb** - what u can send to AWS to encrypt
 - **Envelope encryption** you fetch key - the key travels on network - and you use it to encrypt - performance efficient
 - GenerateDataKey - returns encrypted data key and plain text data key as well
+    - u can use plain text data key to encrypt any amount of data - not limited by 4kb size
+    - encrypt data then discard key and keep only cipherTextBlob .. as that knows what key was used
+    - this is a step in envelope encryption
 - GenerateDataKeyWithoutPlainText - only returns encrypted data key
+- 3 types of CMK
+    - aws managed - free, default - u can track usage but lifecycle and permissions are managed by aws
+        - rotated every 3yr
+    - customer managed - u create - u have full control on lifecycle and permissions, rotation etc
+        - option to rotate every yr
+    - aws owned - u cannot view/track or anything - u dont have it in ur account - aws resources use them
+- aws services use symmetric CMKs
+- asymmetric CMKs - used by users outside of aws who cant call KMS APIs
+    - u download public key - aws keeps private key - use RSA / ECC
+- u have policies attached to keys - to define who can do what

 ## SQS - Simple Queue Service
 - message queue - distributed - pull based